 Both points are valid and are probably contributing factors.
-However, there seem to be more systemic and deeper influences now at play.
-Internal influences have gained momentum and are now threatening to further short-circuit Westbrook’s ability to course-correct his downtrending shooting percentages.
+However, there seems to be more systemic and deeper influences now at play.
+Internal influences have gained momentum and are now threatening to further short-circuit Westbrook’s ability to course-correct his down-trending shooting percentages.

 Diving deeper into the internal mechanics of the jump shot may help to shed some light on this mystery.

-The elimination of a player’s subconscious mental blocks is the absolute number one most mission-critical thing for improving percentages and resolving a shooting slump.
+Facilitating a player’s ability to become more present in the moment can unlock their ability to shoot the ball better.
+Mental focus and present moment awareness is the absolute number one most mission-critical thing for improving percentages and resolving a shooting slump.
 Here’s why.

 Let’s Do The Math

-Westbrook could take a million more jumpers, but unless the psychosomatic blocks are addressed first, he is likely going to be spinning his wheels.
+Westbrook could take a million more jumpers, but unless he can become more present-moment focused, he is likely going to be spinning his wheels.

 Solving The Shooting Slump

 Solving Westbrook’s shooting woes is a simpler process than you might think.
-Eliminate the cause of the mental buffering and you will unlock shooting percentage improvement.
+Eliminate the cause of the mental buffering and you have the chance of neutralizing the slump.

-A systematic and customized High-Performance – Player Development Program that zeroes in on eliminating subconscious blockages is the solution.
+A High-Performance – Player Development Program that zeroes in on improving mental focus and present moment awareness is the solution.
 Synthesizing these methods with on-court repetition is the fastest way for players to break out of shooting slumps.

-Below is a step-by-step process that, if employed, could drastically boost Westbrook’s probability of success.
+Below is a method that could help boost Westbrook’s probability of success.

-The Five Steps To Bust A Shooting Slump
+The Four Steps To Bust A Shooting Slump

 Step 1 – Buy-In